file icon

 There is much work still to do, and the precise form, structure, regulation, and governance of these undertakings will depend on legal, tax, and accounting advice and, of course, input from the community.

-Radix Foundation.
-This is a not-for-profit holding company limited by guarantee with the two guarantors Dan Hughes & Piers Ridyard.
+Radix Foundation Ltd. This is a not-for-profit holding company limited by guarantee.
 Board-level decisions are a simple majority (both must agree), there are no shareholders.

 The articles preclude any director or guarantor (present or future) receiving assets of the Foundation or benefitting from those assets should the company be dissolved.

-It is intended that after Babylon, this company, or another formed for the purpose, will be the representative vehicle for providing governance for the community.
-The structure, governance, funding, and purpose of a community foundation will be the subject of further dialogue as Babylon approaches.
+It is intended that some time after the launch of the Babylon mainnet upgrade, this company, or another formed for the purpose, will be the representative vehicle for providing governance for the community.

 As the stakeholders of a network are broader than just token holders, whoever participates in governance must be impartial and serve the interests of everyone in the network.
 There is a great deal of thought, legal advice, and consultation to be undertaken before the long-term future of a foundation is settled.